GitKraken Desktop Documentation

 Branch checkout updates files in the working directory to reflect the version defined by that branch.

-Delete a branch
+Delete a Branch

-Caution: Deleting a branch is a destructive action.
+Caution: Deleting a branch is permanent.

 Merging